 Disadvantages of Chase Online QuickPay

-Is Chase QuickPay instant?
 It takes about 30 seconds to set up a Chase QuickPay money transfer, but the actual transfer between accounts isn’t instant.
-Much like depositing a check in the ATM, that deposit must be cleared before going through.
-And unfortunately, unlike the ATM, Chase doesn’t clear a portion immediately and hold the rest — you must wait a couple of days before you see a dime.
+Much like depositing a check at the ATM, that deposit must be cleared before going through.
+And unfortunately, unlike the ATM, Chase doesn’t clear a portion immediately and hold the rest.

-According to the Chase website, they promise a transfer within one business day, as long as it’s scheduled before the cutoff time and is between two Chase customers.
-If the money transfer is made between one Chase account and one non-Chase account, expect an extra business day for processing.
+According to the Chase website, the bank promises a transfer the same day and not later than the next business day, as long as it’s scheduled before the cutoff time and is between two Chase customers.
+But it can take one to five business days when non-Chase accounts are involved.

-Though Chase promises just one to two business days, there are a number of perturbed customers who have experienced much longer time lines.
+Still, there are a number of perturbed customers who don’t enjoy waiting.
 One commenter on a Chase QuickPay review entitled Chase “QuickPay” Really Isn’t laments: